Emergent Alignment via Competition: A Probabilistic Motivation for Approximate Market Alignment

 For the approximate average alignment condition to fail, this deviation must occur for at least one pair $(a,y) \in \mathcal{A} \times \mathcal{Y}$.
 We can bound the probability of this event using a union bound over all possible pairs:

 We want this failure probability to be less than $\delta$.
 So, we set

 Solving for $k$, we take the logarithm of both sides:

-Thus, if $k$ meets this condition, the probability that the set of AI agents does not satisfy our $\varepsilon$-weighted alignment assumption is less than $\delta$.
+Thus, if $k$ meets this condition, the probability that the set of AI agents does not satisfy our $\varepsilon$-market alignment assumption is less than $\delta$.
 The probability of successful alignment is therefore at least $1-\delta$. \end{proof}

 This result shows that the number of AI agents required grows logarithmically with the size of the action and state spaces, and polynomially with respect to $1/\varepsilon$.
 It provides a clear and direct path to satisfying our key assumption by simply having a large enough population of imperfectly-aligned agents.